 1. Keep Your Day Job Separate

-It’s important that you remember not to blur the line between your day job and your business.
-Though it may seem obvious, but don’t focus on your business during your work hours.
+It's important that you remember not to blur the line between your day job and your business.
+Though it may seem obvious, don't focus on your business during your work hours.
 Also, refrain from using company resources for your personal business.
 By focusing on your personal business during working hours you risk legal action as well as losing the trust of those you work with.

 2. Dive In Now to Make Time to Start A Side Business

-It often feels safer to hide behind books and other learning materials instead of taking the plunge to start your side business.
-It’s always great to educate yourself.
-However, sometimes you just have to put the book down and test things out for yourself.
 Reading or listening to audiobooks can take up a lot of time.
-They also don’t sink in as well as learning on the go.
-Many entrepreneurs don’t read books to educate themselves, they use it as a form of procrastination.
-Don’t fall for the trap.
-It’s okay to be afraid of failure, just don’t become paralyzed by the fear.
-No book will give you the magic business answer you’re looking for.
-Everything you need to succeed is already in you.
-Take a leap of faith, and start working on your business.
+They also don't sink in as well as learning on the go.
+Many entrepreneurs don't read books to educate themselves, they use it as a form of procrastination.
+Don't fall for the trap.

 3. Divide Your Time

-According to Independent, Elon Musk has his assistant divide his daily schedule into five minute slots.
-By organizing your schedule this way, you’ll ensure that you keep a focus on time.
-If you only have five minutes for a meeting, you’ll only focus on priorities and avoid getting side-tracked with chit-chat.
+By organizing your schedule this way, you'll ensure that you keep a focus on time.
+If you only have five minutes for a meeting, you'll only focus on priorities and avoid getting side-tracked with chit-chat.
 It helps you keep a strict schedule so that you focus your energy on what needs to get done.

 The Pomodoro Technique

-Another time focused technique to help you find time to start a side business is the Pomodoro Technique.
+Another technique to help you find time to start a side business is the Pomodoro Technique.
 This technique requires you to first prioritize your daily tasks.
-Then, you can set a timer for 25 minutes and take a five minute break between sets.
+Then, you set a timer for 25 minutes and take a five minute break between sets.
 After completing four 25-minute sets you can take a 20 minute break.
-This allows you to have laser focus on a task for 25 minutes and allowing you to disconnect from your work for a five minute break.
-This is helpful for those who need to check their phones constantly as it works in time for quick breaks.
-You can use your phone’s timer or you can search ‘timer’ in Google and a timer will pop up

 80/20 Rule

-The 80/20 rule, also known as the Pareto Principle, suggests that 80% of your results comes from 20% of your output.
-To find time to start a side business, you need to determine which things are producing the results to focus time on only those things.
-You can also use this principle to determine which part of your daily routine isn’t producing results for you.
-For example, if you spend your weekends marathoning shows on Netflix, sleeping in or going out, you may have better results cutting back to make time for your side business.
+You can also use this principle to determine which part of your daily routine isn't producing results for you.
+For example, if you spend your weekends marathoning shows on Netflix, sleeping in, or going out, you may have better results cutting back to make time for your side business.

 Don't Work on Time Wasters

-To find time to work on your side business, avoid spending time on things that don’t bring results.
-Some people spend an entire week designing a logo or crafting the perfect 20-page business plan.
-However, those tasks don’t generate money for your business.
-A business plan can start off as a one-pager and be modified along the way.
-If you lack design skills, you can outsource your logo, or use tool such as online logo maker which are extremely simple to use, and will help you save a lot of time.
-Or If the task can be modified or changed along the way, there’s no need to overspend time on it.
+Or if the task can be modified or changed along the way, there's no need to overspend time on it.
 Create a list of priorities such as creating ads, partnering with influencers, producing unique content such as blog posts or social media posts or managing your finances.
 Then, focus your workload on the top priorities which yield the best results.

 4. Set Firm Deadlines